Jhalak1225/ddd/jhalak.md

 Day 9 - Connected the backend database setup with the login page authorization.

 Day 10- Created a database schema on the basis of the roles defined to the dashboard i.e, student and admin

+Day 11 - Tried to connect the frontend login page with backend part